 Covering an area of approximately 31km², the project hosts three mining licences, namely M45/78, M45/333 and M45/511, as well as two exploration licences, EL45/2232 and EL45/2241.

 The pegmatites extend more than 7km and the mineralisation occurs in a number of north-south trending pegmatites, with strike lengths reaching approximately 1,250m.
-The pegmatites are comprised of albite, quartz, muscovite and spessartine garnet, with the mineralised zones hosting lepidolite, spodumene, tantalite and cassiterite, and small amounts of microlite, tapiolite and beryl.
+The pegmatites comprise albite, quartz, muscovite and spessartine garnet, with the mineralised zones hosting lepidolite, spodumene, tantalite and cassiterite, and small amounts of microlite, tapiolite, and beryl.

 Mining and processing at the Pilbara lithium-tantalum project site

-The proposed concentrator plant will have an ore processing capacity of two million tonnes per annum (mtpa) and a nominal capacity of 250 tonnes per hour (tph).
-It is designed to produce chemical-grade spodumene, technical-grade spodumene and tantalite concentrate.
+The concentrator plant has an ore processing capacity of 2Mtpa, which will be expanded to 5Mtpa through stage two expansion of the mine.
+It is designed to produce chemical-grade spodumene, technical-grade spodumene, and tantalite concentrate.

-The concentrator will primarily integrate a two-stage crushing circuit, a feed preparation facility, a dense media preparation circuit, a gravity preparation circuit, a grinding circuit, and a flotation circuit incorporating a wet magnetic separation facility to reduce the quantity of iron in the technical-grade spodumene product.
+The concentrator primarily integrates a two-stage crushing circuit, a feed preparation facility, a dense media preparation circuit, a gravity preparation circuit, a grinding circuit, and a flotation circuit incorporating a wet magnetic separation facility to reduce the quantity of iron in the technical-grade spodumene product.

 Infrastructure for the Western Australian lithium-tantalum mine

 The project benefits from its close proximity to existing major roads, an airstrip, and the Port of Hedland.
-A reverse osmosis water treatment plant will be installed to provide potable water and the electricity requirements will be met by a diesel-powered generator.
+A reverse-osmosis water treatment plant has been installed to provide potable water, while the electricity requirements are met by a diesel-powered generator.

-The mining infrastructure will include a maintenance workshop, offices, crib rooms and amenities, fuel farm, water dams and dewatering systems.
-Other major infrastructure for the project will include a tailings management facility, mine waste stockpiles, an airstrip, and accommodation facilities.
+The mining infrastructure includes a maintenance workshop, offices, crib rooms and amenities, fuel farm, water dams and dewatering systems.
+Other major infrastructure for the project includes a tailings management facility, mine waste stockpiles, an airstrip, and accommodation facilities.

-As of March 2016, Pilbara Minerals has signed off-take memorandum of understandings (MoUs) with eight different chemical and technical-grade customers located in China, Korea, Japan, North America and Europe.
+Pilbara Minerals signed off-take memorandums of understanding (MoUs) with eight different chemical and technical-grade customers located in China, Korea, Japan, North America, and Europe by March 2016.

 Key players involved

-Major consultants involved in preparing the DFS include Como Engineers for the process plant infrastructure, non-process plant infrastructure and the metallurgical studies, Trepanier for the geological and the resource estimate studies, MiningPlus for the mine design studies, ATC Williams for the tailings management facility and geotechnical studies, and Groundwater Resource Management for the hydrogeology and hydrology studies.
+Major consultants involved in preparing the DFS include Como Engineers for the processing plant infrastructure, non-processing plant infrastructure and the metallurgical studies, Trepanier for the geological and the resource estimate studies, MiningPlus for the mine design studies, ATC Williams for the tailings management facility and geotechnical studies, and Groundwater Resource Management for the hydrogeology and hydrology studies.